TI-Toolkit/tokens-wiki/tokens/randNorm(.md

 # `randNorm(`

 ## Description
-Generates and displays a random real number from a specified Normal distribution specified by m and s for a specified number of trials numtrials.
+Generates and displays a random real number from a specified Normal distribution specified by m and s for a specified number of trials `numtrials`.

 <b>Availability</b>: Token available everywhere.